efyang/portal-0.5/README.md

 <img width="450" height="300" src="images/portalbb.jpg">
 <br>
 <i>
-Example of where the CDBB and STBB are located relative to their associated portal.
+Where the CDBB and STBB are located relative to their associated portal.
 </i>
 </p>